 Wondering how much education EMTs and paramedics typically pursue?
-Here are the stats:
+Here are the stats, according to O*NET:

-FAQs About How to Become an EMTs or Paramedic
+FAQs About How to Become an EMT or Paramedic

-What is the average EMT or Paramedics salary?
+What is the average EMT or Paramedic salary?

 Do EMTs and Paramedics need to be licensed or certified?